"Sin prisa pero sin pausa"

 Support the first Cell Research Experiment In Microgravity (CRExIM) onboard Blue Origin's New Shepard 2.0 Suborbital Flight.

 There is experimental evidence suggesting that microgravity alters many cellular processes in immune cells.
 Previous in-vitro and in-vivo studies investigating microgravity effect on the immune system demonstrated a variety of alterations in murine and human cells, such as apoptosis, changes in proliferation, cytokine production.
 Although our understanding of the microgravity effect on the immune system is expanding, however, the molecular pathways mediating this effect have not been completely delineated.
 Furthermore, due to the lack of proper experimental controls, previous studies yield inconsistent results.
 Therefore, building upon previous research, the goal of this study is to investigate the effect of microgravity on the murine immune cells during suborbital flight.
-We will be using three experimental conditions:
+We used three experimental conditions:

 1) T-cells primed with the cytokine IL-2;